 If you are not already working with a counsellor then now would be a good time to start.
 Having mental health support will be invaluable to you throughout pregnancy and motherhood.
-Being a parent is full of uncertainty and you will likely face natural exposures daily that may challenge your OCD.
+Being a parent is full of uncertainty and you will likely face natural exposures daily that may help to challenge your OCD thoughts.

 There are medications that are safe during and after pregnancy that you can talk to your doctor about.
 The combination of medication and counselling is highly effective for managing OCD symptoms.